 Find Your Triggers

-It’s not just about how to treat rosacea, stopping it before it begins is just as important.
-As anyone who has binged a tub of ice cream and woken up the next morning to violently pink cheeks, certain foods and situations can trigger rosacea, or make it worse than usual.
-Esner lists stress, chilli, dairy, alcohol, sun exposure, dramatic temperatures and even irritating cosmetic and laundry ingredients as common triggers for rosacea, so keeping a food/skin diary might help narrow it down if you’re unsure.
-Use skincare that is suitable for sensitive skin, and keep an eye on particular ingredients in your makeup and skincare in case you start noticing a correlation.
-And as always, wear a hat and sunscreen every day, which frankly, you should be doing even if you don’t have rosacea.
+It’s not just about how to treat rosacea: stopping it before it begins is just as important.
+Esner lists stress, chilli, dairy, alcohol, sun exposure, dramatic temperatures and even irritating cosmetic and laundry ingredients as common triggers for rosacea, so keeping a food/skin diary might help narrow it down.
+Keep an eye on particular ingredients in your makeup and skincare in case you start noticing a correlation and, as always, wear a hat and sunscreen every day.

-If you did happen to eat something you shouldn’t, or turned the heat up in the shower, or did any other number of triggers, and are suddenly dealing with a severe flare-up, don’t panic.
-An ice pack in a cloth placed on the affected area can help to calm and soothe the area, and some people swear by using ice globe facial massagers on the daily.
+If you are suddenly dealing with a severe flare-up, don’t panic.
+An ice pack in a cloth placed on the affected area can help to calm and soothe, and some people swear by using ice wands, like this facial massager by Aceology ($64) on the daily.

 Chat To Your Doctor

 When all else fails, it may be time to book a doctor’s appointment.
-For severe cases of rosacea, how to treat it may be antibiotic creams and other prescription skincare products that your doctor can prescribe to you.
+For severe cases of rosacea, treatment may include antibiotic creams and other prescription skincare products.

 Have you heard about the beauty industry’s new wonder ingredient?
-Check out the best hemp skincare products here.
+Check out the best Kakadu plum beauty products here.

 Image credit: Ksenia Varapaeva